corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ### Sanitizing Sensitive Data

 Panic hooks are also your final opportunity to prevent information leaks.
-Remember that panic messages can contain sensitive data like file paths, internal state, or user information (PII).
+Remember that panic messages can contain sensitive data like file paths, internal state, or user information (PII) such as email addresses, IP addresses, credit card numbers, etc.
 A well-designed panic hook sanitizes these messages before they reach logs or crash reports.

 ```rust